11 Underground Homes & Why Subterranean Houses Are Up Next

 4) Subterranean Homes Have Low Maintenance Costs

-You might have to spend more money on the initial construction, but these houses built underground are easier on your pockets in the long run.
+You might have to spend more money on the initial construction, but these houses built underground are easier on your pockets in the long run, even if they're massive types of mansions like the one pictured above.

 There are fewer walls to be painted and no types of gutters to be cleaned.
 So you end up saving a lot of money spent on maintenance and keeping up appearances.